-

 Loan Amount and Terms

 Loan amounts are based on 20% of equity raised in a single round, not to exceed 12 months after program enrollment.
-Equity raised prior to enrollment is ineligible.
-Loans range from $100,000 to $400,000.
+Equity investments made prior to enrollment are ineligible.
+Loans may be up to $400,000.

 Loans bear 1% interest, on a 7-year term.
 Principal payments are deferred until year 4.
 At year 4, loan payments begin based on 50% of the principal.
 At maturity, the outstanding balance is due in a balloon payment.
-If the business is sold, 10% plus the principal is due on sale.
+Upon sale of the business during the loan term, the loan balance is due in full, plus an additional 10% of the original loan amount.

 Proof of Investment